rotto32/cascadiajs_notes/README.md

   Validation \
   Monitoring of use b/c of centralized point of entry \
   Centralized auth \
-  SIngle schema to integrate
+  Single schema to integrate

   Method: \
   Pick an architecture & parameters - Pick & stick \
   -> SOAP, pagination, etc \
   Use versioning & be consistent, use a change log \
   DOCUMENTATION - API is only as good as the docs \
-  -> recomemnd open source documentation tool \
+  -> recomend open source documentation tool \
   -> treat documenation as part of dev process \
   -> developer sandbox tool \
   -> use examples \